 Spices play a pivotal role in the preparation of many dishes from around the world.
 Spices, from the cumin in Indian curries to the garlic in Italian pasta, give dishes a whole new dimension of flavor.
-In this article, we will travel the globe in search of exotic spices and their distinctive flavors and aromas.
+In this article, we will travel the globe in search of unique spices and their distinctive flavors and aromas.

 What are Spices?